-Chicken thighs are good for muscle building since they do have the protein content needed for muscle repair and growth.
-They also contain the calories that you need to have a caloric surplus.
-However, since it is a very fat-dense food, you might need to control the fat contents in other meals throughout the day.
+Chicken thighs are good for muscle building since they have the protein for growth and the calories to help you create a surplus.
+However, since it is a very fat-dense food (when consumed with skin), you should control the fat in other meals throughout the day.

 About The Author